Cesar525/canvas_game/WORKING TREE.md

 Working on -
-currently working on - inventory system UI set up mousePad - Done, setup Boxes onjects - Working on, setup collitions - todo setup effect after click when both collided - to do
+currently working on - inventory system UI set up mousePad - Done, setup Boxes onjects - DONE, setup collitions - DONE setup effect after click when both collided - to do setup the items count number and image - to do setup use item on click

 2) monsters Drop the shields if players get a shield the shield will apear where the inventoy is and they have to press a key to use it.